ZDEEX/pirate/README_offline_transaction_signing.md

    some zdeex coins or you'll need to purchase some ZDEEX coin on an exchange, like TradeOgre, and send the coins to your address.

-   If you're using a Treasure chest wallet app, click on the Z-Send tab.
+   If you're using a ZDEEX GUI wallet app, click on the Z-Send tab.
 Select an address from the Pay From dropdown that has some funds in it.
 Enter your public address into the 'Pay To' edit box.
 This is your address starting with 'zs1' and not the 'full viewing key' that starts with 'zxviews' Enter the